kawaiistudio/KSUnityTools/README.md

 ---

 ## 🎮 Usage
 1. **Open the Tool**
    - Go to `Kawaii Studio > VRChat Optimizer` in the Unity menu

 2. **Select Your Prefab**
    - Drag and drop your avatar prefab in the input field

 3. **Analyze**
    - Click `🔍 SCAN PREFAB` to list all textures used

 4. **Optimize**
    - Adjust texture settings, compression, and max size
    - Click `🚀 OPTIMIZE` to apply all settings instantly

 5. **Compare**
-- See “Before” and “After Optimization” sizes side-by-side in the UI
+   - See "Before" and "After Optimization" sizes side-by-side in the UI

 ---